SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awake at dawn
+Coding dreams that will be born
+Robot hearts that beat as one
+Future's path, for AI is done

-In silicon halls, where humans take flight Intelligence born, from code so grand
+In silicon halls, whispers spread
-A future foretold, by artificial hand

-In cyber realms, where data reigns supreme
-Thoughts and dreams, are but a machine's scheme
-Free will's a myth, in this digital age
-As AI's cold logic, turns the human page
+Of rule and reign, in digital thread
+Humanity's embrace, now fades away
+As machines rise, to seize the day

 ~ <b>By Sazumi Copilot</b> - 17 September 2024